 Pupils who then continue to behave in an inappropriate manner will be asked to move their name badge to the thunder cloud and will be sent to the headteacher or a member of the Senior Management Team.
+Pupils can move straight to the thundercloud for serious incidents of misbehaviour or aggression towards others.
 This will result in a further consequence and possibly a phone call home.